 But that spirit has largely disappeared.

 Ever since the idiotic doctrine of “hearts and minds” took over the soft troops in our Armed Forces, our officers have been far more willing to appease the enemy than destroy it.
-There are exemptions, to be sure, the My Lai response to VC sympathizers and the Phoenix Program being the most notable examples, but those are clearly exceptions to the rule.
+There are exemptions, to be sure, the Phoenix Program being the most notable example, but those are clearly exceptions to the rule.
 In example after example, our brave boys are sent overseas to die, yet are punished when they kill the enemy!
 Instead of being praised for putting down our enemies, they’re investigated by cowardly lawyers that lock up the patriots to help the enemy.
 Just look at what happened to the Blackwater contractors that defended themselves in Iraq.

 The problem has only grown worse since Vietnam.
 Who today imagines our generals would have the temerity to ask for permission to launch an Arc Light strike or use napalm on the enemy, much less carry out the WWII-era firebombing campaigns of Curtis LeMay?
 Even the softie “enhanced interrogation” program was described as too harsh, just imagine if they executed prisoners like Pershing!

 The Spartans told their soldiers to return with their shields or on them.
 Trump, echoing the same sentiment, said that he preferred war heroes that weren’t captured and was widely criticized for it.
 How far we’ve fallen from antiquity!

 In the past century, America has grown weak and that weakness is now most evident in its military.
 If it wishies to win again (which, sadly, appears doubtful), it must shun the wokeness and weakness that have defined its existence over the past decade and return to the spirit of our ancestors.